 The first concerns most SMEs is the entrepreneur's attitude towards equity finance.
 Consistent with the pecking order hypothesis (Myers, 1984), there is a high level of equity aversion amongst SMEs (Hutchinson, 1995; Oakey, 2007; Howorth, 2001), with most business owners with aspirations to grow their businesses reluctant to surrender ownership and control.
 This attitude is reflected in the vocabulary of business owners who often refer to the process of raising equity finance as requiring them to "give away" part of their business.
-Equity aversion, in turn, may be related to the entrepreneur's sources of finance (Van Auken, 2001).
+Equity aversion, in turn, may be related to the entrepreneur's lack of information about the characteristics and availability of alternative sources of finance (Van Auken, 2001).